rossbar/elegant-scipy/sphinx/content/ch4.md

 ## Choosing the length of the discrete Fourier transform (DFT)

-% TODO: Ensure that footnote keys can have underscores in them A naive calculation of the DFT takes $\mathcal{O}\left(N^2\right)$ operations [^big_O].
+A naive calculation of the DFT takes $\mathcal{O}\left(N^2\right)$ operations [^big_O].
 How come?
 Well, you have $N$
 (complex) sinusoids of different frequencies ($2 \pi f \times 0, 2 \pi f \times 1, 2 \pi f \times 3, ..., 2 \pi f \times (N - 1)$), and you want to see how strongly your signal corresponds to each.
 Starting with the first, you take the dot product with the signal (which, in itself, entails $N$ multiplication operations).
-Repeating this operation$N$times, once for each sinusoid, then gives $N^2$ operations.
+Repeating this operation $N$ times, once for each sinusoid, then gives $N^2$ operations.

 [^big_O]: In computer science, the computational cost of an algorithm